 A Forbes magazine report listed working on an oil rig as one of the top ten worst jobs in 2010.
 The report evaluated several different jobs by set criteria which consisted of work environment, physical demands, extreme stress, median income, and hiring prospects.
 Oil rig work ranked so low because of the high amounts of stress, the extreme physical demand, and numerous onsite hazards.
 Many of these hazards associated with the job could result in severe injury or death.
 Injury on the job can lead to major financial strain such as:

 If you have been injured while working at sea on an oil rig, oil drilling ship, semi-submersible, crew boat, or oil supply ship, you may have a claim for money damages under Federal Maritime law.
 The Jones Act and general maritime law create rights for damages against your employer which includes coverage for all medical expenses.

-When you are injured because of the negligence of an employer, you may be entitled for compensation for lost past and future wages, pain and suffering, disfigurement, future medical expenses, and costs of retraining.
+When you are injured because of the negligence of an employer, you may be entitled to compensation for lost past and future wages, pain and suffering, disfigurement, future medical expenses, and costs of retraining.
 Because of the extreme physical requirements placed on offshore workers, injuries that result in a worker unable to complete any of their duties may make them unfit for work.
-There are few if any light duty jobs for workers on an oil rig, oil supply ship or crew boat.
+There are few if any light-duty jobs for workers on an oil rig, oil supply ship or crew boat.

 Common injuries after oil rig explosions include: